 Contracting in the Netherlands: A Guide for International Contractors

 With a high standard of living, widely spoken English, and quick transport to the rest of the EU, the Netherlands is an attractive destination for international contractors.
-There are a number of unique tax, payment, and social security hurdles for contractors, but given the benefits of working in the Netherlands, they are worth overcoming.
+There are several unique taxes, payment, and social security hurdles for contractors, but given the benefits of working in the Netherlands, they are worth overcoming.

 This guide will get you started on contracting in the Netherlands and which payment methods are best for you.
 You will also learn tax rates and residency, social security contributions, and work permit requirements.

-Do I need a visa to be a contractor in the Netherlands?
+Do I need a visa while contracting in the Netherlands?

 Only non-EU contractors will need a work visa in the Netherlands, but all foreign workers who stay longer than 90 days have to register with local authorities.
 UK contractors should keep in mind the work permit requirement may apply to them following Brexit.